Coordination Compounds - Notes, Topics, Formula, Books, FAQs

 The picture given below will show every detail related to tetrahedral splitting.

-The coordination compounds always have the property to exhibit colours.
+The coordination compounds always have the property to exhibit colors.
 This is possible only because the compounds have the tendency to absorb some wavelength of light and emerge the rest of the light.
-In this way, the colour of the coordination compounds is complementary to the wavelength that it has absorbed.
+In this way, the color of the coordination compounds is complementary to the wavelength that it has absorbed.
 Below is the table which gives the relationship between the absorbed light and colour of the coordination compounds.

 Coordination compounds are present in many things like plants, minerals, etc. They are widely used in analytical chemistry, metallurgy, industry, etc. Some of the important applications of coordination compounds are as follows: